 If you're interested in EWB at the University of Delaware, come to a meeting!
-They are held every Thursday at 7 pm in Gore Hall Room 318.
+They are held every Thursday at 7 pm in Gore 116.
 Through our Donations page, you can lend us your financial assistance.

 Engineers Without Borders at the University of Delaware is committed to designing and implementing sustainable solutions to problems in international developing communities and bridging cultural, economical, and political divides.

 ♣ To develop and foster long-term relationships with an international developing community and to help establish the necessary infrastructure to administer and maintain a sustainable solution

 ♣ To provide students with technical and cultural knowledge to effectively approach and solve world problems on a community-based level

 ♣ To promote world citizenship in helping to achieve the United Nations Millennium Development Goals of 2015, which include reducing the number of people without clean water and sanitation by half